Skill & Spell Fields

 Field Progression

 Here is the table for the Transport - Land skill field.
-In order to reach the Apprentice level in this skill field, you must have lived at least 5 Life Cycles (15 years of age for many species), you must have a Physical attribute of at least 10, and you must have three skills from the table at a skill level of 11 or higher.
+In order to reach the Apprentice level in this skill field, you must have lived at least 5 Life Cycles (15 years of age for many species), you must have a Physical attribute of at least 9, and you must have three skills from the table at a skill level of 9 or higher.
 These skills could come from the Novice level skills listed, but they don't have to.
 You could have earned some of the skills in the Transport - Land skill field by progressing in another skill field - for example, you may already be a Companion in the Industry skill field (see below), and may have taken the Logistics skill from that skill field already, even though that skill is locked to you on the Transport - Land skill field.

 However you get there, reaching the Apprentice level in Transport - Land grants you an immediate bonus of +1 to your Stamina deriviative.
 If you reach the Apprentice level in a skill field during character creation, it will also automatically make it possible for you to experience life events related to that skill field.

-Finally,in order to reach the Grandmaster level, you must have lived at least 11 Life Cycles, you must have Physical and Stability attributes of at least 12, and you must have nine skills from this skill field at a level of 17 or higher.
+Finally,in order to reach the Grandmaster level, you must have lived at least 11 Life Cycles, you must have Physical and Stability attributes of at least 12, and you must have nine skills from this skill field at a level of 18 or higher.
 Reaching the Grandmaster level grants you an immediate bonus of +1 to your Strength stat (which may or may not increase your Physical and/or Intensity attributes and associated skills, and your Health or Resolve derivatives as a consequence).
 It also unlocks the Strong Back perk, making it available for you to purchase for 4 experience points.

 Skill Synergies

 It is worth mentioning that there are 193 skills distributed across 28 skill fields, but many individual skills appear in multiple skill fields.
 For example, the Haggling skill appears in the Basic skill field, as well as the Artisan, Trades and Business skill fields.
 This means that investing in the Haggling skill contributes to your progression in all of these skill fields simultaneously.
 When planning your character, and when progressing through character creation, it is a good idea to keep track of your progression in all the skill fields, not just the ones you are specifically focusing on.
-You may be close to unlocking bonuses or access to perks from other tables without even realizing it.
+You may be close to unlocking bonuses or access to perks from other fields without even realizing it.

 Hitting Caps